spatie/phpunit-watcher/README.md

 ## Usage

 All the examples assume you've installed the package globally.
-If you opted for the local installation append `vendor/bin/` everywhere where `phpunit-watcher` is mentioned.
+If you opted for the local installation prepend `vendor/bin/` everywhere where `phpunit-watcher` is mentioned.

 You can start the watcher with: